 Some words are more persuasive than others.
 Experienced copywriters know how to use these words to their advantage.
-Here are 6 powerful words that you can use to stimulate your browsers and generate more sales for your business:
+Here are 6 powerful marketing words that you can use to stimulate your browsers and generate more sales for your business:

 You and Your

 When it comes to reading marketing copy, people are selfish.
 They want to feel that they are being spoken to directly, and that the product or service will benefit their life on a personal level.
 Even the most thoughtful, considerate people still want to know how your product or service directly benefits them.
-Therefore, “you” (or even better, a customer’s name) is one of the most powerful words you can use, as it appeals directly to a customer’s sense of identity.
+Therefore, “you” (or even better, a customer’s name) is one of the most powerful marketing words you can use, as it appeals directly to a customer’s sense of identity.
 Did you know that when people hear their names, it lights up specific, unique regions of the brain?

 This word is one of the most persuasive words that a copywriter can use, because a guarantee eradicates risk and therefore increases your customers’ willingness to buy.
 However, you need to be cautious when using this word, because if you promise something you need to be able to deliver it.
 Never make assertions that you can’t back up, and never make promises that you can’t realistically keep.

 Everyone likes free stuff: free samples, free trials, buy one-get one free.
 Even if the person doesn’t particularly want the product or service being offered, if it is free, they will likely choose to have it anyway.
 Dan Ariely’s famous Lindt Truffle versus Hershey’s Kiss experiment found that when a group were offered the Truffle for 15 cents and the Kiss for 1 cent, 73 percent chose the truffle.
 But, when both prices were reduced by 1 cent (14 cents for the Truffle and 0 cents for the Kiss), 69 percent went for the Kiss.
 So, while we might turn our noses up at things that are considered ‘cheap’, we can’t pass up getting something for free.